Hard drive basics | Capacities, RPM speeds, interfaces and mechanics

 Hard Drive Capacities

-Hard drives come with many different storage capacities, hard drive capacity is measured in bytes, with common capacities being stated in MB (Megabytes) and GB (Gigabytes).
+Hard drives come with various different storage capacities which are measured in bytes.
+Common capacities are stated in MB

 There is, understandably, some confusion among consumers regarding the storage capacity of hard drives.
 This is due to the fact that most hard drive manufacturers and many software applications associate the terms MB (megabyte), GB (gigabyte) and TB (terabyte) with different values.